A Gay Village Called Castro

 Castro, a gay village, in San Francisco is the birthplace of America’s gay civil rights movement.
-It’s synonymous to Harvey Milk, one of the pioneers of the gay rights movement that is still alive until today.
+It’s synonymous with Harvey Milk[/easyazon_link], one of the pioneers of the gay rights movement that is still alive today.

-I’m not going to talk about the gay bars and gay restaurants here but I’d like to show you part-history and part sightseeing in and around Castro.
+I’m not going to talk about the gay bars and gay restaurants here but I’d like to show you the part history and part sightseeing in and around Castro.

 As soon as you exit the subway, you’ll see a gigantic Pride flag waving like the world’s most fabulous flag of all!
 I just wish the flagpole was covered in glitter and feather boas!
 LOL…